rackerlabs/design-system/_component_design/input-selectors.md

 layout: component
 category: Components
 usage: >
   An input selector enables the user to select one value from a list.
 When the input selector is inactive, it displays a single value.
-When the input selector is activated by the user, it displays a list of values from which the user can select.
+When the input selector is activated by the user, it displays a list of values from which the user can choose.
 preview-image: preview-images/drop-downs.svg
 resource: true
 status: stable
 need: selectors
-last-modified: 2018-08-07
+last-modified: 2018-08-13
 helix-ui-css: false
 helix-ui-javascript: false
 ---